 After you have worked with these statements and question their validity, check in with your body again and see how you feel.
 Do you still feel tension in your body?
 How does your mind feel?
 Is the anxiety still there, or is it replaced with another emotion?

 I’ll bet that you feel was anxious about your new job, and more prepared to move forward, even if you’re a little anxious.
 Ultimately, you can always quit if the job is too awful.
 But you probably won’t have to do that once you’ve dealt effectively with your new job anxiety.
-If you feel like you need more support and direction in combating your new job anxiety, please call me at 661-233-6771.
+If you need more support and treatment your new job anxiety, please call me at 661-233-6771.